ProteinsWebTeam/interpro-blog/_posts/2020-02-04-Introducing the new InterPro website.md

 # Introducing the new InterPro website

 We released a new version of the InterPro website in September 2019.
-This release is a complete ground-up redesign of the website involving changes to both the underying data and the way users can interact with the data in the website.
+This release was a complete ground-up redesign of the website involving changes to both the underying data and the way users can interact with the data in the website.
 Given the scale changes we made, perhaps it's unsurprising that we encountered some hiccups.
 We'll talk about those later in this post.